lejon/T-SNE-Java/README.md

 NEWS 2016-11-02!
 ================
-*T-SNE-Java now have support for __Barnes Hut__ which makes it possible to run the amazing t-SNE on much larger datasets (or much faster on small datasets:) )!*
+*T-SNE-Java now have support for __Barnes Hut__ which makes it possible to run the amazing t-SNE on much larger data sets (or much faster on small data sets:) )!*

-The Barnes Hut version can also be run in parallel!
+The Barnes Hut version can also be run in parallel, but at least for moderate data sets parallelization does not seem have any beneficial effect.
+Further investigations is needed to see if the lock contention outweighs the benefits of parallelization even for bigger data sets.

 There are still many improvements possible and no optimization has been done yet.
 But it is already much much faster than the standard t-SNE.
 Great research by Dr. Maaten!!